Quantum work statistics at strong reservoir coupling

-\emph{Work Statistics---}~ We now numerically solve the master equation~\eqref{eq:lind} for the Landau-Zener model.
-In all following calculations, we choose $\nu=0.1 \Delta^2$ and start and end the protocol far from the avoided crossing $-t_0=t_f=100$, this ensures that the adiabatic condition is satisfied.
+\emph{Work Statistics---}~ To illustrate our polaron approach we shall consider the specific case of a two level system driven over a Landau-Zener crossing.
+In this case, the time dependent driving in the Hamiltonian may be written as $\omega_0(t) = \nu t$, where $\nu$ is the rate at which the driving occurs.
+In all following calculations, we choose $\nu=0.1 \Delta^2$ and start and end the protocol far from the avoided crossing $-t_0=t_f=100/\Delta$, ensuring that the adiabatic condition is satisfied.
 To ensure the validity of the PME we work in the scaling limit $\Delta/\omega_c\ll 1$ \cite{nazir2016,mccutcheon2010quantum}, taking $\omega_c=10\Delta$.
-To calculate the work distributions we sample the CF via the solution to the generalised PME~\eqref{eq:lind} over a range of counting-field values at intervals $\delta\eta$ up to some cut-off $\eta_{\text{max}}$, before performing a numerical inverse Fourier transformation on this data to obtain the work probability density function.
-A discrete work probability distribution is then found by numerically integrating the probability density over fixed intervals $\delta W$.
+Further details about the relevant parameter regimes for the full WCO equation~\eqref{eq:lind} can be found in the Supplementary Material.
+To calculate the work distributions we sample the CF via the solution to the generalised PME over a range of counting-field values at intervals $\delta\eta$ up to some cut-off $\eta_{\text{max}}$, before performing a numerical inverse Fourier transformation on this data and integrating over fixed intervals (bins) $\delta W$ to obtain the work probability density function.